rulewis/journey-optimizer.en/help/using/offers/offers-e2e.md

 The key steps to configure offers, include them in a decision and leverage this decision in an email are listed below:

-1. Before creating offers, define your components:
+1. Before creating offers, define your components

     * Create placements
     * Create decision rules